mbrmail/veepn-proxy/README.md

 Just run it and it'll start a plain HTTP proxy server forwarding traffic through "VeePN VPN" proxies of your choice.
 By default the application listens on 127.0.0.1:18090.

+You may install it as windows service.

 ## Features

 * Cross-platform (Windows/Mac OS/Linux/Android (via shell)/\*BSD)
 * Uses TLS for secure communication with upstream proxies
 * Zero configuration
 * Simple and straightforward
+* Run's as windows service

 ## Installation